sirchuck/site_works/README.md

             $key     = This is your app key, default admin
             $value   = This is the number of seconds to quarantine an ip, default 600 seconds
             $tag     = true or false, default false
-            $message = false, you would ues a ramvar command here like sw_exit, sw_clearData, sw_sync, sw_fullsync (Or just use one of the wrappers)
+            $message = false, you would ues a ramvar command here like sw_exit, sw_clearData, sw_clearAllData, sw_sync, sw_fullsync (Or just use one of the wrappers)
-            Note: $action is not needed when you use one of the wrapper functions ( setRamvar, getRamvar, getOrRamvar, deleteRamvar, deleteOrRamvar, exitRamvar, clearRamvar, syncRamvar, fullsyncRamvar )
+            Note: $action is not needed when you use one of the wrapper functions ( setRamvar, getRamvar, getOrRamvar, deleteRamvar, deleteOrRamvar, exitRamvar, clearRamvar, clearAllRamvar, syncRamvar, fullsyncRamvar )
         - Wrappers, used like $this->_tool->setRamvar($key, $value, $tag) setRamvar($key, $value, $tag)      See Usage below getRamvar($key, $value, $tag)      See Usage below